CAPITAL IMPROVEMENT PROGRAM

 Project No.: SS1903

-Location: Old Town, Seal Beach Boulevard and Electric Avenue
+Location: Seal Beach Boulevard and Electric Avenue

 Funding Source and Budget: $1,825,642 - Sewer Enterprise